CleveTok3125/AniYT/README.md

    ```bash
    bash ./AniYT/tools/tmux-x11-start ani-yt --mpv-player termux-x11 -h
    ```
+- To get `ani-tracker` to display notifications, termux-api needs to be installed: `pkg install termux-api` **AND** the [APP](https://github.com/termux/termux-api) (not the package) is installed.
+   *If the app is not running in the background, API calls may cause program to hang.*

 # Non-project-related notification
 _This notification is for the anime fan community, not related to this project._